 - Wile E. Coyote and the Road Runner: A series of shorts where the coyote schemes and uses increasingly over the top gadgets (either of his own creation or mail to order) to repeatedly fail to catch the super speedy Road Runner.

-- Inverted in Dexter's Laboratory.
-Though Dexter is the lead character and a genius, he usually loses to his comic rival.
+- Dexter's Laboratory is an unusual case: though Dexter is the lead character and a genius, he usually loses to his comic rival.
 Most episodes end with Dexter getting hoisted by his own petard or having an overly dramatic reaction to his situation, and his older dumber sister Dee Dee walking away smiling.
 There's even an episode dedicated to the parallels between this show and Wile E. Coyote and Road Runner.
 Dexter does tend to win against his dramatic rival Mandark however, and may even beat Mandark and lose to Dee Dee at the same time.

-- Tweety Pie and Speedy Gonzales won even more consistently, especially against Sylvester.
+- Looney Tunes: Tweety Pie and Speedy Gonzales won even more consistently, especially against Sylvester.
 Similar to Bugs however, Speedy suffered the rare occasional loss.

 - Played with in Family Guy.
 Peter always wins in his scrapes against Ernie the Giant Chicken, no matter how bloodied and disheveled he himself may end up in the process.

 - Adventures of Sonic the Hedgehog copies Looney Tunes directly in many regards, with Sonic constantly running rings around Dr Robotnik and his cronies in a slapstick fashion.